 Homemaker Services that consist of the performance of general household tasks (e.g., meal preparation and routine household care) provided by a qualified homemaker, when the individual regularly responsible for these activities is temporarily absent or unable to manage the home and care for him/herself or others in the home.
 Homemakers shall meet such standards of education and training established by the State for the provision of these activities.
-Minor Environmental Modifications Minor modifications to the home may include grab bars, versa frame (toilet safety frame), handheld shower and/or diverter valve, raised toilet seats, and other simple devices or appliances, such as eating utensils, transfer bath bench, shower chair, aids for personal care (e.g., reachers), and standing poles to improve home accessibility adaption, health, or safety.
 Physical Therapy Evaluation and Services Physical therapy evaluation for home accessibility appliances or devices by an individual with a State-approved licensing or certification.
 Preventive physical therapy services are available prior to surgery if evidence-based practice has demonstrated that the therapy will enhance recovery or reduce rehabilitation time.
 Respite Temporary caregiving services given to an Enrollee unable to care for himself/herself because of the absence or need for relief of those persons normally providing the care.
 Respite services can be provided in the Enrollee's home or in a facility approved by the State, such as a hospital, nursing facility, adult day services center, foster home, or community residential facility.
 An Enrollee qualifies for these respite services if he/she requires the services of a professional or qualified technical health professional or requires assistance with at least two (2) ADLs.